Juliavol/opsschool-project-envorinment/README.md

 # opsschool-midterm
 Opsschool 2019 mid-course project

-The goal of this project, is to create a full ci process for a web application.
+The goal of this project, is to create a full CI/CD process for a web application.

 The AWS environment is created using terraform Terreaform uses ansible to complete the environment configuration